Ceurda/bioprinter-nozzle-paper/README.md

 ---

+## **License**
+  - Code and plotting scripts are released under the MIT License.
+  - Data, meshes, and figures are released under Creative Commons Attribution 4.0 (CC BY 4.0) unless otherwise stated.

+---

 ## Notes

 - Rheology parameters (K, n, μ) and solver settings are summarized in **Table 2 of the paper**.